OtisMurray/Portfolio/README.md

 Analysis of results: Accurately determining results and explaining what they mean in understandable terms

-Programming tools: R (dplyr, caret, ggplot2, xgboost, ClusterR), Python (embeddings, libraries like Pandas and Matplotlib), and SQL
+Programming tools: R (dplyr, caret, ggplot2, xgboost, ClusterR), Python (embeddings, libraries like Pandas and Matplotlib), and SQL (RDBMS)